Hinduism in Pakistan: Pre-Islamic period

 The Vedic period (1500–500 BCE) was characterised by an Indo-Aryan culture; during this period the Vedas, the oldest scriptures associated with Hinduism, were composed, and this culture later became well established in the region.
 Multan was an important Hindu pilgrimage centre.
 The Vedic civilisation flourished in the ancient Gandhāran city of Takṣaśilā, now Taxila in the Punjab, which was founded around 1000 BCE.
 Successive ancient empires and kingdoms ruled the region: the Persian Achaemenid Empire (around 519 BCE), Alexander's empire in 326 BCE and the Maurya Empire, founded by Chandragupta Maurya and extended by Ashoka the Great, until 185 BCE.
 The Indo-Greek Kingdom founded by Demetrius of Bactria (180–165 BCE) included Gandhara and Punjab and reached its greatest extent under Menander (165–150 BCE), prospering the Greco-Buddhist culture in the region.
-Taxila had one of the earliest universities and centres of higher education in the world, which was established during the late Vedic period in 6th century BCE.
+Taxila had one of the earliest universities and centres of higher education in the world.
 The school consisted of several monasteries without large dormitories or lecture halls where the religious instruction was provided on an individualistic basis.
 The ancient university was documented by the invading forces of Alexander the Great and was also recorded by Chinese pilgrims in the 4th or 5th century CE.

 At its zenith, the Rai dynasty (489–632 CE) of Sindh ruled this region and the surrounding territories.
-The Pala dynasty was the last Buddhist empire, which, under Dharmapala and Devapala, stretched across South Asia from what is now Bangladesh through Northern India to Pakistan.